-In preparing the financial statements, the Treasurer is responsible for assessing Glasgow and the Clyde Valley Strategic Development Planning Authority's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless deemed inappropriate.
+In preparing the financial statements, the Treasurer is responsible for assessing Glasgow and the Clyde Valley Strategic Development Planning Authority's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless there is an intention to discontinue Glasgow and the Clyde Valley Strategic Development Planning Authority's operations.

-The Joint Committee is responsible for overseeing the financial reporting process.
+The Glasgow and the Clyde Valley Strategic Development Planning Authority Joint Committee is responsible for overseeing the financial reporting process.